cloudmesh-community/fa18-516-08/section/GCPFunctions.md

 This completes our demo for Google Cloud Function offered as Function as Service.
 To learn more about Google Cloud Functions and trigger options available alongwith triggers using command line - visit
 [https://cloud.google.com/functions/]

+To learn about creating and deploying functions using command line instead of GCP console - visit [https://cloud.google.com/functions/docs/quickstart]